 Many use cases integrate well with straight connectors.
 However, you can go for a right-angled connector if you have limited space.
 It is important to note that right-angled connectors experience more signal loss than straight connectors.

 As discussed in this guide, there are multiple connector specifications.
 Some are standard specifications, while others are specific to individual applications.
 Having a good understanding of these specifications is helpful when choosing the appropriate connector for a particular application.

 Are you creating a custom connector or seeking professional services?
 We trust this RF connectors guide has given you all the necessary information you need to get started.
-The guide has covered all the standard connectors.
+The manual has covered all the standard connectors.
 However, there are other minor variations we did not discuss in this article.